-But God loves to bless his children infinitely more.
-He’s made an unbreakable, unchangeable promise to never stop doing good to us.
+He has made an unbreakable, unchangeable promise to never stop doing good to us.
 He pours out his kindness on us every hour of every day in this life and will continue to lavish the riches of his grace on us in the coming ages (EPH 2.7).
 God has bags and bags of grace stored up for us.
 And nothing, including our sins and failures will deter his generous hand.

-How can we not praise him?
+How can we not trust him, and praise him and rejoice in him?

 We'd love to give you the book Praying The Promises for free!
 It will walk you through God's promises and how to pray them.
 Just sign up below to get your copy IMMEDIATELY!
 It's like Christmas!